martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   If so, consider recommending support for the CN-ID identifier type as a fallback.

-* Does your technology need to allow the wildcard character in DNS domain names?
-  If so, consider recommending support for wildcard certificates, and specify exactly where the wildcard character is allowed to occur (e.g., only the complete left-most label of a DNS domain name).

 Sample text is provided under {{text}}.

 # Representing Server Identity {#represent}